Skip to main content

 Set the Condition

-Add a condition using the system fact payment_amount:
+Add a condition using the payment_amount fact:

 payment_amount >= 100000